Boundedness results for 2-adic Galois images associated to hyperelliptic Jacobians: Hyperelliptic Jacobians over local fields and tame Galois actions

 \end{proof}

-In order to prove Theorems \ref{thm main1} and \ref{thm main2}, we will put some local data together to show using Proposition \ref{prop Galois action local} that the $\ell$-adic Galois image contains $\{T_{c_{1}}^{2m}, ... , T_{c_{2g}}^{2m}\}$ for homology classes $c_{i}$ as above and a certain integer $m$.
-Therefore, it is of interest to investigate the subgroup that this set generates.
-Unfortunately, since the $c_{i}$'s are only known modulo $2$, not much can be deduced except if $\ell = 2$.
-In this case, the subgroup of $\Sp(T_{2}(J))$ generated by the above set can be determined, which is the goal of the next section.
+In order to prove Theorems \ref{thm main1} and \ref{thm main2}, we will put some local data together to show using Proposition \ref{prop Galois action local} that the $\ell$-adic Galois image contains $\{t_{c_{1}}^{2m}, ... , t_{c_{2g}}^{2m}\}$ for homology classes $c_{i}$ as above and a certain integer $m$.
+Therefore, it is of interest to investigate the subgroup of $\Sp(T_{\ell}(J))$ that this set generates.
+We will see that this subgroup is always open, but unfortunately, since the $c_{i}$'s are only known modulo $2$, not much more can be deduced except if $\ell = 2$.
+In this case, the subgroup of $\Sp(T_{2}(J))$ generated by the above set can be determined precisely, which is the goal of the next section.